scala-network/Lets-Tip-Me/README.md

 # How To (Temporary)

-Install and run mongodb locally on port 27017 and with mongodb shell (mongo) insert an user
+Install and run MongoDB locally on port 27017 and with MongoDB Shell (mongo) insert an user

 `use stellite-funding-platform`